Saabithsp/PaymentGateway/README.md

 5. **Accessing the application:**

-   Open your browser and go to `http://localhost:3000` to see the frontend.
+   Open your browser and go to `http://localhost:3000` to see the frontend in action! 🌐

 ---

-## Scripts
+## Scripts 📜

 - `npm run dev`: Runs both the client and the server concurrently in development mode.
 - `npm start`: Starts the backend server.